-Under IFRS 9 Financial Instruments, financial assets are classified into the following categories based on a business model used by the Group to manage its financial assets for cash flows generation:
+Under IFRS 9 Financial Instruments, financial assets are classified into the following categories based on a business model used by the Bank to manage its financial assets for cash flows generation:

-Financial instruments measured at fair value through other comprehensive income within a business model "Holding assets in order to collect contractual cash flows and/or sell assets" that meet the SPPI ("solely payments of principal and interest") criterion.
-This business model implies that the objective is achieved by both collecting contractual cash flows and selling assets.
-The level of sales is usually higher (in respect of frequency and volumes of asset transactions) within this business model than those under the business model "hold to collect contractual cash flows";
+Financial instruments measured at fair value through other comprehensive income within a business model "Holding assets in order to collect contractual cash flows and/or sell assets" that meet the SPPI ("solely payments of principal and interest") criterion.| This business model implies that the objective is achieved by both collecting contractual cash flows and selling assets.
+The level of sales is usually higher (in respect of frequency and volumes of asset transactions) within this business model than those under the business model "hold to collect contractual cash flows");

-Financial instruments measured at amortised cost within the business model "Holding assets to collect contractual cash flows" that meet the SPPI ("solely payments of principal and interest") criterion: The objective within this business model is:
+Financial instruments measured at amortised cost within the business model "Holding assets to collect contractual cash flows" that meet the SPPI criterion.
+The objective within this business model is: